Sentinal920/sentinal920.github.io/gtuapp/tmp/build-guide.md

-# Build Guide for ShakaBrah
+# Build Guide for Sentinal

 ## Status